camaraproject/CustomerInsights/documentation/API_documentation/customer-insights-algorithm-model-definition.md

 **scoringValue weighted score** is indicated in **column WEIGHTED SCORE** as the sum of the **WEIGHTED SCORE** of every concept.<br>
 **scoringValue** is indicated in **column SCORE** rounding to the nearest integer of the **scoringValue weighted score**

+NOTE: This example uses `,` as the decimal separator as per the `ISO 80000-1` standard.